Chicago Eviction Lawyer

 If your tenant has not paid rent, you need to serve them an Illinois 5-Day Notice.

-If your tenant has damaged the property – or moved an unwanted occupant in, an Illinois 10-Day Notice is appropriate.
+But, when your tenant has damaged the property – or moved an unwanted occupant in, an Illinois 10-Day Notice is appropriate.

-If you are not renewing the lease, you’ll need an Illinois 30-Day Notice, but you might need to send it up to 120 Days early!
+Or, if you are not renewing the lease, you’ll need an Illinois 30-Day Notice, but you might need to send it up to 120 Days early!

 02